 1. Trust the testimonials of family, friends, coworkers, and other healthcare practitioners.
 Ask for their recommendation of whom they would visit should they or a loved one need physical therapy.
 Many people have had a previous experience with a physical therapist.
 Some remain loyal patrons of one practitioner, while others have been treated at multiple clinics, by several different therapists.
 Read review sites with an open mind.
 Many times, negative reviews focus on billing misunderstandings or office policies

 2. Understand a PT’s credentials.
 Most consumers have no idea what the letters behind the therapist’s name mean.
-I address this in an earlier post found here: Alphabet Soup Don’t be fooled by the number of certifications and credentials listed after your therapist’s name—they often little to do with the quality of the therapist.
+Don’t be fooled by the number of certifications and credentials listed after your therapist’s name—they often little to do with the quality of the therapist.

 3. Establish a rapport.
 You’re going to be spending a quite a bit of time with your therapist, so it’s helpful to get along, while maintaining a professional relationship of mutual respect.
 You should feel that your PT is listening to your concerns and involves you in the goal setting process.
 It is great to find a PT who has similar interests as you, but if they don’t, they should at least be willing to understand the demands of the activities that you enjoy.
 Although I’m a runner, swimmer, and cyclist, I have treated fencers, ballet dancers, surfers, and hockey players.
 If you don’t connect with your therapist after the first couple of visits, it’s reasonable to consider involving another in your treatment.

 So now you’ve chosen your therapist and begun treatment.
 When you’re ready to compose a testimonial, what will you write?